Slow Advertising and the Role of the Marketer for Sustainable Marketing

 BRAND ACTIVISM

 We call this brand activism.
-This approach was brought into the academic marketing world by Philip Kotler and Sarkar in 2018 with their famous book Brand Activism from Purpose to Action and followed by many different Authors like Du Toit, etc. But this term became popular in the late 20th century through the action of different brands like Benetton with its controversial advertising campaign which stand out for racial discrimination, Fighting against Aids etc. Also, Body Shop founder Anita Roddick did with her company, which raises attention for heavy chemical use in cosmetics sector, not investing money into advertising and packaging but product quality (ethical, sustainable, high quality, natural).
+This approach was brought into the academic marketing world by Philip Kotler and Sarkar in 2018 with their famous book Brand Activism from Purpose to Action, and followed by many different Authors like Du Toit, etc. But this term became popular in the late 20th century through the action of different brands like Benetton with its controversial advertising campaign, which stands out for racial discrimination, fighting against AIDS, etc. Also, Body Shop founder Anita Roddick did with her company, which raised attention for heavy chemical use in the cosmetics sector, not investing money into advertising and packaging but into product quality (ethical, sustainable, high quality, natural).

 Being more Transparent in the core business and doing good with everything you create is mentioned by Ajuoro and John Green.
 John Green also has another name for this in his book as Net Good.

-One of the best examples brought by Araujo as his agency Havas for their client Ananse, a leading chemical company that develops high tech coatings and sealants for consumer products, was finding an innovative way to fight with malaria by inventing a new repellent as a child play is presented as ``Safe Collection. ``.
-With that, they used their marketing power to fight a disease in the Amazon.
+One of the best examples brought by Araujo as his agency Havas for their client Ananse, a leading chemical company that develops high tech coatings and sealants for consumer products, was finding an innovative way to fight malaria by inventing a new repellent, as children's play is presented as ``Safe Collection. `` With that, they used their marketing power to fight a disease in the Amazon.

 Another company which was taken a social activism approach is Burger King with its latest advertisement.